henriklagergren/azure-trigger-benchmark/README.md

 # Azure Trigger Benchmark (2022)

-#### An Azure benchmark built as a part of a master thesis conducted at Chalmers University of Technology in Sweden.
+#### An Azure benchmark for FaaS triggers, built as a part of a master thesis conducted at Chalmers University of Technology in Sweden.

 ## Intructions to reproduce experiment: